Fruto Proibido: Critical reception

 The majority of critical reviews for Fruto Proibido were positive.
 Many music critics praised its vocals, instrumentation, lyrics, and the more spontaneous tone compared to Lee's previous works.
-On AllMusic, editor Álvaro Neder awarded the album four and a half stars, describing it as a testament to Lee's ability to "be a singer as competent in wild [hard] rock as in softer ballads when she acquires a girlish, tender quality".
+AllMusic editor Álvaro Neder awarded the album four and a half stars, describing it as a testament to Lee's ability to "be a singer as competent in wild [hard] rock as in softer ballads when she acquires a girlish, tender quality".
 He also called it "a document of a time when she could be truthful about her ideals".
 Flávio Marinho, in a positive review for Manchete, noted that Lee sounded more relaxed and joyful than on her previous album: "It is, above all, an irresistibly danceable record [...]
 Rita presents herself as a much freer performer—now liberated from Lucinha Turnbull's vocal discomfort and keyboard concerns.
-Fruto Proibido is for relaxing and enjoying".
+Fruto Proibido is for relaxing and enjoying."
 Nelson Motta, writing in his column for O Globo, highlighted it as one of the best releases of 1975, calling it an "exemplary" rock album that for the first time captured Lee's true personality.
 Motta, echoing Marinho's sentiments, praised its "light, danceable, joyful, and positive" vibe, which he felt was lacking in her earlier projects and other rock artists of the time.

-In a retrospective review for Rolling Stone Brasil, Paulo Cavalcanti gave the album five stars, highlighting "Ovelha Negra" as a sign that "Rita was already showing she would never be conventional".
+In a retrospective review for Rolling Stone Brasil, Paulo Cavalcanti gave the album five stars, highlighting "Ovelha negra" as a sign that "Rita was already showing she would never be conventional".
 A critic from Folha de S.Paulo considered Fruto Proibido "more mature", "more rock and roll", and with "more serious songs" than its predecessor.
 The reviewer also praised the "quality of the musicians" in Tutti Frutti, who were "much better than last year", as well as Lee, who "in her sexy-sexy role, exceeds expectations, making the album highly recommendable".
 Similarly, Tárik de Souza of Veja noted that the album's lyrics lacked the "childish naivety" of Atrás do Porto Tem uma Cidade and instead sounded "more decisive, with some self-criticism".
 He concluded by saying Lee seemed ready to transition from "superstar of the timid national rock scene to first lady of youth music in general".
 Alberto Carlos de Carvalho of Jornal do Brasil commented that the album features "well-placed vocals", "well-crafted arrangements", and "solid, well-balanced instrumentation".
-He added that while it didn't seem to aim for innovation, it was still "quite charming".
-Maurício Kubrusly in Jornal da Tarde in 1975 said that only "Dançar para não Dançar" and "Ovelha Negra" deserved praise.
+He added that while it did not seem to aim for innovation, it was still "quite charming".
+Maurício Kubrusly in Jornal da Tarde in 1975 said that only "Dançar pra não dançar" and "Ovelha negra" deserved praise.
 He also stated that "it is still too little; it would be too much of a concession to settle for this scandalous drumming, the noisy disorder of most of the accompaniments, the lack of expressiveness in the vocals. [...]
 A production well-suited for fans of the boutique hippie style, a bit kooky and believing that rock will or can change anything."